Inheritance in Cyprus: subtleties, tax aspects, and protection of heirs’ rights

 2. Check for a will

 Check with a notary or through the state register (cyprusbar.org – inheritance section).
-If there is no will, inheritance will be according to the law.
+If there is no will, inheritance is governed by law.

-Contact the district court at the place of the deceased’s last residence.
-You will need: a death certificate, the deceased’s passport, copies of the will, and your documents.
+Contact the district court at the place of the testator’s last residence.
+You will need: a death certificate, the testator’s passport, copies of the will, and your documents.

 4. Appoint an executor/administrator